 Meanwhile, divide dough into 2 even sections.
-Working one section at a time, with remaining section tightly wrapped in plastic, roll dough through machine until sheet is just under 1/16th of an inch thick (typically second-to-last setting on roller).
+Working one section at a time, with remaining section tightly wrapped in plastic, roll dough through machine until sheet is just under 1/16 of an inch thick (typically second-to-last setting on roller).
+For a detailed description of this process, see steps 5 through 10 of our fresh pasta recipe.
 Cut sheet in half to create 2 pieces of dough roughly 15 inches long and 5 inches across.

 Use pastry bag to gently squeeze out a ring of filling approximately 1 1/2 inches in diameter onto each of the 5 uncovered dough rounds.
 Then pipe a second ring directly on top of each of the first ones.

 Working one at a time, separate 5 egg yolks from whites and gently slide yolk into center of ricotta fillings.